evildmp/vurt/articles/using-stories.rst

 The inability to construct a meaningful narrative out of a series of events is a bad sign in a a candidate for a job that deals in logical sequences.

-Similarly, narrative skill demonstrates the ability to grasp what's important and relevant in a a partocular case, and what is not and may be safely left aside.
+Similarly, narrative skill demonstrates the ability to grasp what's important and relevant in a a particular case, and what is not and may be safely left aside.

-A skillfully-told story demonstrates not only that the candidate understands what's important and should be included, but what's not, and can be left aside.
+A skilfully-told story demonstrates not only that the candidate understands what's important and should be included, but what's not, and can be left aside.